Ahmed Ben Bella: House arrest and later freedom

 After being deposed in 1965, Ben Bella was detained for eight months in prison.
 He was then transferred to an isolated villa in Birouta, where he was placed under house arrest for 14 years.
-He was, however, permitted a private life there, and in 1971 he married Zhora Sellami, an Algerian journalist; their meeting was arranged by Ben Bella’s mother.
+He was, however, permitted a private life there, and in 1971 he married Zohra Sellami, an Algerian journalist; their meeting was arranged by Ben Bella's mother.
 They became religiously observant Muslims, and adopted two girls, Mehdia and Nouria.
-After Boumedienne's death in 1978, restrictions on him were eased in July 1979, and he was freed on 30 October 1980.
+After Boumedienne's death in 1978, restrictions on him were eased in July 1979, and he was freed on 17 January 1980.
 Ben Bella briefly resided in France but was then expelled in 1983.
 He moved to Lausanne, Switzerland, and launched the Mouvement pour la Démocratie en Algérie (MDA), a moderate Islamic opposition party, in 1984.
 In September 1990, he returned to Algeria, and, in 1991, led the MDA in the first round of the country's abortive parliamentary elections.
 The MDA was banned in 1997.

 Later life

 In 2003, Ben Bella was elected president of the International Campaign Against Aggression on Iraq at its Cairo Conference.
-He described himself numerous times in interviews as an Islamist of a "mild and peace-loving flavour", Despite his former one-party state he later vocally advocated for democracy in Algeria.
+He described himself numerous times in interviews as an Islamist of a "mild and peace-loving flavour".
+Despite his former establishment of a one-party state after Algeria gained its independence, he became a vocal advocate for democracy in Algeria.
 He described the militant tendency arising in the Islamic world as having developed from an incorrect and faulty interpretation of Islam.
 Despite controversies, he was respected for his role in the anti-colonial struggle and was seen by many Arab intellectuals as one of the last original Arab nationalists.

 He was also the chairperson of the African Union Panel of the Wise, which is mandated to advise the AU Commission on issues relevant to conflict prevention, management and resolution.
-The other members of the panel at the time were President Miguel Trovoada (former President of São Tomé and Príncipe), Dr. Salim A. Salim (former Secretary-General of the OAU), Dr. Brigalia Bam (Chair of South Africa's Electoral Commission) and Elisabeth Pognon (former President of the Constitutional Court of Benin).
+The other members of the panel at the time were President Miguel Trovoada (former president of São Tomé and Príncipe), Dr. Salim A. Salim (former Secretary-General of the OAU), Dr. Brigalia Bam (Chair of South Africa's Electoral Commission) and Elisabeth Pognon (former President of the Constitutional Court of Benin).